ACINQ/bitcoin-lib/README.md

 <dependencies>
   <dependency>
     <groupId>fr.acinq</groupId>
-    <artifactId>bitcoin-lib_2.11</artifactId>
-    <version>0.16</version>
+    <artifactId>bitcoin-lib_2.13</artifactId>
+    <version>0.22</version>
   </dependency>
 </dependencies>
 ```

-The latest snapshot (development) version is 0.17-SNAPSHOT, the latest released version is 0.16.
+The latest snapshot (development) version is 0.23-SNAPSHOT, the latest released version is 0.22.

-## Segwit support

-Bitcoin-lib, starting with version 0.9.7, fully supports segwit (see below for more information) and is on par with the segwit code in Bitcoin Core 0.13.1.

 ## libsecp256k1 support

-Bitcoin-lib embeds JNI bindings for libsecp256k1, which is must faster than BouncyCastle.
+Bitcoin-lib embeds JNI bindings for libsecp256k1 through [secp256k1-kmp](https://github.com/ACINQ/secp256k1-kmp/).
 It will extract and load native bindings for your operating system in a temporary directory.
-If this process fails it will fallback to BouncyCastle.

 JNI libraries are included for: